-Is your sister or girlfriend going out with the wrong guy?
-Here are five ways to help a friend get out of a bad relationship – but don’t expect miracles!
-Even the worst guys aren’t easily dumped.
+Is your sister or friend going out with the wrong guy?
+Here are five ways to help a friend get out of a bad relationship.

 When you want to help someone, you need to make sure you’re not enabling or overstepping your boundaries.
 Reading books like The Enabler: When Helping Harms will help you set boundaries – and see the difference between being available to help someone and trying to control their lives.

 Here’s a reader’s dilemma: “My sister started dating this guy, and he constantly texts her and if she doesn’t answer back within about 5 seconds he calls her,” says S. on 10 Signs of a Bad Relationship.
 “After going out for less than a week, they were already saying I love you and having sex.
 He buys her a lot of things.
 She won’t listen to me or our other sister – we think he is only using her.”